 - 4. Next generation of performance assessments As the development of the next generation of teaching performance assessments and the development of administrator performance assessments continues, the COA and Commission staff will review the various implications of that work.
 Providing some guidance for reviewers, and ensuring that both institutions and reviewers understand the new models and related expectations as articulated in the standards, incorporating the rubric level data into the Annual Data system as well as any other appropriate use for the data will be an important activity in 2018-19. - 5.
 Establishing and implementing processes and procedures for identifying exemplary practices.
-In 2017-18, staff and the COA developed a process where institutions that met the Commission's standards in the 2017-18 site visits have the ability to identify, for one or more programs, an area where the program has developed an exemplary practice.
-The program will submit information on the practice with supporting data and documentation.
-A committee of experienced educators will review the submissions and identify the initial set of program exemplars.
-Institutions with programs that have exemplary practices will be featured on a new page for Program Exemplars and available to provide technical assistance to other institutions interested in learning about how the practice has been effective and how it may be able to implement a similar practice at their own institution.

-Building on the discussions that have taken place thus far, the Commission will begin implementation of this process to identify exemplary programs and continue to explore ways in which those institutions with particularly strong or innovative practices are able to be recognized and share their experiences and accomplishments with the broader education community.
+Building on the discussions that have taken place thus far, the Commission will continue to explore ways in which those institutions with particularly strong or innovative practices are able to be recognized and share their experiences and accomplishments with the broader education community.
 The Committee on Accreditation will provide feedback on the system as it continues to develop and in its early implementation.